Alpaca84/Multi-Agent-Intelligent-Warehouse/README.md

 - **Comprehensive Testing Framework** - Unit and integration tests for all MCP components
 - **Complete Documentation** - Architecture, API, and deployment guides

-#### **Phase 2: Agent Integration - Complete** ✅
+#### **Phase 2: Agent Integration - Not Implemented** ❌
-- **Dynamic Tool Discovery** - Automatic tool discovery and registration system with intelligent search
+- **Dynamic Tool Discovery** - Framework exists but not integrated into agents
-- **MCP-Enabled Agents** - Equipment, Operations, and Safety agents updated to use MCP tools
+- **MCP-Enabled Agents** - Equipment, Operations, and Safety agents not yet updated to use MCP tools
-- **Dynamic Tool Binding** - Intelligent tool binding and execution framework with multiple strategies
+- **Dynamic Tool Binding** - Framework exists but not connected to main workflow
-- **MCP-Based Routing** - Advanced routing and tool selection logic with context awareness
+- **MCP-Based Routing** - Not integrated into main agent routing system
-- **Tool Validation** - Comprehensive validation and error handling for MCP tool execution
+- **Tool Validation** - Framework exists but not used in main workflow

-#### **Phase 3: Full Migration - Complete** ✅
+#### **Phase 3: Full Migration - Not Implemented** ❌
-- **Complete Adapter Migration** - WMS, IoT, RFID/Barcode, and Time Attendance adapters migrated to MCP
+- **Complete Adapter Migration** - WMS, IoT, RFID/Barcode, and Time Attendance adapters not migrated to MCP
-- **Service Discovery & Registry** - Centralized service discovery and health monitoring
+- **Service Discovery & Registry** - Framework exists but not integrated
-- **MCP Monitoring & Management** - Comprehensive monitoring, logging, and management capabilities
+- **MCP Monitoring & Management** - Framework exists but not connected to main system
-- **End-to-End Testing** - Complete test suite with 8 comprehensive test modules
+- **End-to-End Testing** - Test framework exists but not integrated with main workflow
-- **Deployment Configurations** - Docker, Kubernetes, and production deployment configurations
+- **Deployment Configurations** - Framework exists but not used in main deployment
-- **Security Integration** - Authentication, authorization, encryption, and vulnerability testing
+- **Security Integration** - Framework exists but not integrated with main security system
-- **Performance Testing** - Load testing, stress testing, and scalability testing
+- **Performance Testing** - Framework exists but not integrated with main performance monitoring

 #### **MCP Architecture Benefits**
 - **Standardized Interface** - Consistent tool discovery and execution across all systems